 Beth Collier (M.A., MBACP), is a qualified Integrative Psychotherapist practising Nature-based Psychotherapy and supervision, seeing all her clients outdoors using London’s parks and woodlands as therapeutic spaces.
 She started to work with clients within nature in 2012 and since 2014 only offers nature-based sessions.
 Beth has a B.A. in Comparative Religion and Social Anthropology, an M.A. in Psychotherapy and Counselling and an M.A. in Human Rights.

 Beth is a naturalist and bushcraft practitioner with an interest in traditional ecological knowledge and ethnopsychology.
 She enjoys natural navigation, tracking and basketry and has experience of wilderness living in Scotland and Sweden.
 Beth has a certificate in Advanced Wilderness First Aid.
 She has a life long passion for nature stemming from a rural upbringing.
-She is a Trustee of the National Park City Foundation, a role in which she provides leadership on Nature and Health in cities and the engagement of people of colour, and a is fellow of the London Environmental Educators Forum.

 Beth worked in the human rights field for 16 years, the last 8 of which she ran a research consultancy working in partnership with UNHCR.
 Between 2008 – 2010 she was Research and Policy Manager at the Mental Health Providers Forum, leading four panels of experts in a review of methodologies used by NICE in the evaluation of the effectiveness of psychological therapies from scientific, philosophical and service user perspectives.
 She is co-author of Recovery and resilience: African, African Caribbean and South Asian women’s narratives of recovering from mental distress, London, 2011, Mental Health Foundation and Survivor Research and is author of Country of Origin Information and Women; Researching Gender and Persecution within the Context of Asylum and Human Rights Claims, London, 2007, Asylum Aid.